 from Asia, Europe, and North America.
-Apples originated in Central Asia, home of a wild ancestor, Malus sieversii.
+Apples originated in Central Asia, home of their wild ancestor, Malus

 Apples are grown worldwide for their fruit and have more than 7500 cultivars.